ZWasilonek/school-panel-control-webapp/README.md

   - has access to the exercises list
   - can add new solutions to prepare exercises, edit them and remove solutions that he previously added

-* "Super admin", after authorization, has access to the admin panel, which allows him to:
+* "Super" admin, after authorization, has access to the admin panel, which allows him to:
   - access to user groups that he can manage, i.e. add (groups have a unique name), edit and delete groups to which there are no users assigned.<br>
   The "ADMIN group" is a special group that cannot be deleted or renamed.
 Membership in this group gives administrative privileges to users who belong to it, and "super" admin decides who it will be.
   - manage users who can add, edit, delete and assign to groups